- Generic search/Exact-match search

 In most cases, <Source>.Seek

-sets the position in the data file to browse through the records that correspond to a condition. <Source>.Next
+sets the position in the data file to loop through the records that match a condition. <Source>.Next

 is used to position on the next record corresponding to the condition.